A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Pattern-Stratified Prediction-Powered Inference

-$\widehat{\vtheta}_{\text{PS-PPI}}$ also shares core insights with other existing outcome-based PPI literature~\citep{angelopoulos2023PPI++, miao2023assumption, gan2024prediction}, although they may not be asymptotically equivalent.
+$\widehat{\vtheta}_{\text{PS-PPI}}$ also shares core insights with other existing outcome-based prediction-based inference literature~\citep{angelopoulos2023PPI++, miao2023assumption, gan2024prediction}, although they may not be asymptotically equivalent.
 In particular,~\citet{angelopoulos2023PPI++, miao2023assumption, gan2024prediction} introduce tunable weights within the estimating equations, and derive similar estimators with guarantees of being more efficient than CCA.
 All of these methods are based on the outcome-missing setting.
-The proposed PS-PPI procedure introduces the tunable weights when combining the estimators of zero obtained from each missingness pattern.
-Each estimator of zeros can be obtained by completing two weighted CCA steps (for obtaining $\widehat{\vgamma}_{1,k}$ and $\widehat{\vgamma}_{2,k}$), each of which is easy-to-implement by leveraging existing weighted CCA software, often available, for the same Z-estimation problem upon careful construction of imputed datasets following Algorithm \ref{algo:general_missing_pattern}.